Table of Contents

 3. Load Block

-After selecting the service, the Block list in the current library will be displayed under the MegaBlocks node and shown in the tool panel.
-Click Load to select the Block:
+After selecting the service, the Block list in the current library will display under the MegaBlocks node and appear in the tool panel.
+Click Load to load the selected Block:

 Load Block

-After loading, the Block will be displayed in the Scene window.
-You can operate in the Scene window to adjust the viewing angle and position.
-Also, check whether the Block file is usable (e.g., whether the Block coordinate system is normal, whether there are layers, whether it is too blurry or damaged to find a position to place AR resources, etc.).
+After loading, the Block will display in the Scene window.
+You can manipulate the view angle and position in the Scene window.
+Simultaneously, check if the Block file is usable (e.g., whether the Block coordinate system is normal, if layers exist, or if it's too blurry/damaged to locate positions for placing AR content).

 Display Block